jackyhuynh/ReConstruct_Trajectories_from_Sensor/README.md

 <img src="https://github.com/jackyhuynh/Construct_Trajectories_from_Sensor/blob/main/images/imu.jpg" width="450" height="300" margin-left:auto margin-right:auto>

+#### Differentiation Recap

+In the last lesson, you learned about the derivative.
+This section is just here to remind you of what you learned.

+Understanding the Derivative
+You saw a few ways to understand the derivative:

+1. The "Rate of Change" Interpretation
+If f(t) gives the value of a function at any t, then f_dot (t0) gives the instantaneous rate of change of f(t)f(t) at the value t=t_0.

+2. The Graphical Interpretation
+The slope of the line tangent to f(t) at t=t_0 is f_dot (t0)

+3. Acceleration

+####

+A car's heading is usually represented by the Greek letter theta: \thetaθ

+The angular velocity is the rate of change (derivative) of the heading, so it's represented by "theta dot": \dot{\theta} θ
+˙
+---
 ### 3. Two Dimensional Robot Motion and Trigonometry

 Required: knowledge about a vehicle's heading and displacement to calculate horizontal and vertical changes in its motion.